mdn/content/files/en-us/web/css/css_scroll_snap/index.md

 {{CSSRef}}

 The **CSS scroll snap** module provides properties that let you control the panning and scrolling behavior by defining snap positions.
-Scroll snap properties can be used to define the location of a {{Glossary("scroll container")}}'s scrollport as users scroll through content.
-Content can be snapped into position as the user scrolls overflowing content within a scroll container, providing paging and scroll positioning.
+Content can be snapped into position as the user scrolls overflowing content within a {{Glossary("scroll container")}}, providing paging and scroll positioning.

 This module includes the scroll container scroll-padding properties to adjust the optimal viewing region of paging during scroll-into-view operations.
-It also includes scroll-margin and scroll-alignment properties, set on the scroll container's children, to adjust the children's visual area when that child is scrolled into view.
+It also includes scroll-margin and scroll-alignment, set on the scroll container's children, to adjust the children's visual area when that child is scrolled into view, as well as a property to force scrolling to stop on individual children.

 ## Scroll snap in action